-The articles in this issue represent the completion of each of the three stages of university study: bachelor, master, and doctorate.
+The articles in this issue represent the completion of each of the three stages of university study: bachelor's master's and doctorate.
 Many candidates for academic degrees do not publish their theses.
 It is a rigorous process, very different from the thesis writing process, in expression, format, and succinctness.
 Nearly all submissions for publication of theses must be reduced in size to fit the requirements for publication.
-While online publication would appear to alleviate the pressure to reduce the size, that is not just a carryover from print publications.
-The requirement for demonstration of knowledge certifying completion of each stage of study is often accompanied by certain redundancies of language and expression of facts to convince the reviewing committee one has achieved the requisite level of competence for awarding the degree.
+While online publication would appear to alleviate the pressure to reduce size, that is not just a carryover from print publication.
+The requirement for demonstration of knowledge certifying completion of each stage of study is often accompanied by certain redundancies of language and expression of facts in order to convince the reviewing committee one has achieved the requisite level of competence for awarding the degree.
 For publication, it is different.

-For publication, one must present one's argument clearly and concisely, for the reader may not be a professor but a practitioner in the field.
-In both cases, the knowledge obtained can provide ideas for further research or confirm current research; it can provide ideas for application to social, educational, or cultural programs; it can provide arguments for changes in policy, procedure, or laws; and it can provide insights into phenomena occurring around us or in our interaction with other nations, groups, or individuals.
+For publication, one must present one's argument clearly and concisely for the reader may not to be a professor, but a practitioner in the field.
+In both cases the knowledge is obtained can provide ideas for further research, or confirm current research; it can provide ideas for application to social, educational, or cultural programs; it can provide arguments for changes in policy, procedure, or laws; and it can provide insights into phenomena occurring around us or in our interaction with other nations, groups, or individuals.
 For these reasons, the article must be honed to a point where the argument the author posits at the beginning is not lost during the process of reading.
 Thus, I present these three articles representing the theses of the three levels of academic study.

 In the first article, William Pruitt provides a dissertation for the doctorate in higher education on the subject of study abroad.
 It is a rare quantitative study for the field of international education.
 He explored the relationship between demographic characteristics, college experiences (personal, social, and academic), and study abroad participation among college students.
-He concluded that such a study provides actionable ideas for faculty and decision-makers; classroom experiences can increase students' propensity to study abroad, and pedagogical practices suggested by the research promote diverse approaches to developing global competency.
+He concluded that such a study provides actionable ideas for faculty and decision makers; that experiences in the classroom can increase the propensity for students to study abroad; and pedagogical practices suggested by the research promote diverse approaches to development of global competency.
 These conclusions have aided his continued work in the field of international education.

 The second article was authored by Oluwaseun Adeyemi.
 Although having completed his doctorate at the time of this issue of the IRR, the article that was submitted was his master's thesis.
-This article is published here as a valuable contribution to our knowledge and perspectives on issues of concern to people of other nations.
-In this case, it was found a valuable contribution to the field of international education; after those in this field strive to understand others.
-In this case, the focus is on Nigerian vehicle drivers who use mobile phones while driving and the resulting events that occur.
-The call is for more awareness and intervention to improve knowledge, influence attitude, and change the practices around mobile phone use among Nigerian drivers.
+It was found valuable as a contribution to our knowledge and perspectives on issues of concern to people of other nations.
+In this case it was found valuable the field of international education; after those in this field strive to understand others.
+In this case, the focus is on

+Nigerian vehicle drivers who use mobile phones while driving, and the resulting events that occur.
+The call is for more awareness and intervention aimed at improving knowledge, influencing attitude, and changing the practices around mobile phone use among Nigerian drivers.
 But I daresay that this lesson applies to all of us, no matter the nation.